 We believe that dog training can and should be a fun process, one that builds an incredible bond between you and your dog as you learn to truly communicate with the animal who shares your home.
 All of the techniques that we use are based in science-backed learning theory.
 We happily explain what we do and why we do it before we work with your dog.
 This ensures that you are comfortable with all training methods that are used when working with your dog.

-Sarah Fricke has been helping people with their canine friends as a professional dog trainer and behavior counselor since 1997.
+Sarah Fricke has been helping people with their canine friends as a professional dog trainer since 1997.
 Sarah began her career with extensive training in police k-9 and protection training and moved into the fields of obedience and pet dog training.
 Sarah focuses on teaching people how to use positive and effective training techniques to solve problem behaviors and teach good manners.
 Sarah firmly believes that training should be a fun, relationship building experience for people and their pets.
-In her off time she enjoys exploring Colorado with her partner Jon and daughter Penny.
-As well as playing in obedience, agility and conformation with her dogs Timber and Pippin (both Smooth Collies).
+In her off time, she enjoys exploring Colorado with her family, human and canine, who also enjoy playing in obedience, agility, scent detection and tracking.

 Born and raised in Sonoma, CA on a 2,600-acre ranch, the love of animal’s started.
 In high school, Patti started to work with a dog trainer and at that point she decided to make dog training her professional career.